“The Belgian Chocolate House” Concept

 Who are we ?

-The Belgian Chocolate House is an initiative of the International Duty Free (formerly Belgian Sky Shops).
+The Belgian Chocolate House is an initiative of International Duty Free (formerly Belgian Sky Shops).

-Operating in Zaventem and Charleroi airports, in Brussels’ Midi station and – more recently – in Luxembourg city, International Duty Free boasts a 60-year long history of offering a wide range of luxury products in its boutiques, including the best brands of chocolate.
+Operating in Zaventem and Charleroi airports, in Brussels’ Midi station, in Luxembourg city and – more recently – in Antwerp, International Duty Free boasts a 60-year long history of offering a wide range of luxury products in its boutiques, including the best brands of chocolate.
 Today, with more than 800 tons of chocolate sold each year in Zaventem, The Belgian Chocolate House is the largest sales point of chocolate worldwide: 1.4 kg per minute, 24/7.

-True ambassador of Belgium’s most renowned chocolate, the Praline, The Belgian Chocolate House exclusively offers several iconic brands of chocolates: Neuhaus, Godiva, Corné Port-Royal, Galler, Leonidas, …
+True ambassador of Belgium’s most renowned chocolate, the Praline, The Belgian Chocolate House exclusively offers several iconic brands of chocolates: Neuhaus, Godiva, Corné Port-Royal, Galler, Leonidas, Pierre Marcolini …

 Belgium, the Realm of Chocolate